 Carin Kruger: I have been in the financial aid industry since 1997.
 I had enrolled in college and needed to find a part-time job.
 My parents pushed me toward the banking industry while I was leaning toward being a waitress or doing something fun in the mall.
 I will forever thank my parents for guiding me in that direction.
 I applied for a job at Norwest Student Loans in the loan processing department.
 I was able to work as many hours as I wanted and could come and go as I please – it was a perfect fit.
 In 1998, Norwest and Wells Fargo merged and from then on I was an employee of theirs.

 After I completed my associate degree in financial services, I applied for a full-time position in a student loan call center.
-Once we started getting busier, we built a Client Services team that would only help school clients.
-I spent a couple of years in Client Services and then applied for an account executive position in 2005.
+Once we started getting busier, we built a Care Team that would only help school clients.
+I spent a couple of years in Care Team and then applied for an account executive position in 2005.
 For the past 15 years, I have been out in the field visiting schools in many different states.

 What makes you passionate about working in financial aid?